hawkeyesec/scanner-cli/README.md

   - Email notifications when we find new issues
   - Consolidated dashboards

+It's worth noting that as the SaaS version **is not** a build server, any modules which require builds will not run (for example; java vulnerability checkers that scan JAR files).
+For those, you should be putting it in your pipeline.

 ## Modules
 Modules are basically little bits of code that either implement their own logic, or wrap a third party tool and standardise the output.
 They only run if the required criteria are met, for example; the `nsp` module would only run if a `package.json` is detected in the scan target - as a result, you don't need to tell Hawkeye what type of project you are scanning.
 The modules implemented so far are: